Installing Smart Chain Software From Source Code

 notepad "%HOMEPATH%\AppData\Roaming\Komodo\komodo.conf"

-When the software dialogue box opens, click Yes
+When the software dialogue box opens, click `Yes` to create the `komodo.conf` file.

 Copy the information below and paste it into Notepad.